oeh-tnf/JKU-Games-Page/07_about.md

 If you can assist us at the event, simply hit us up via [games@oeh.jku.at](mailto:games@oeh.jku.at)!

 If you are thinking about joining your student union and organizing events like this more regularly (among many other interesting jobs), feel free to hit up your <a class='dotted' href="https://oeh.jku.at/abschnitte/technik-und-naturwissenschaften">student union directly</a> or to contact us via [tnf@oeh.jku.at](mailto:tnf@oeh.jku.at) - we will forward you to the right people!

+## External Partners
+We usually have cooperations with external partners at our events who bring their own expertise and gaming spirit.
+Many of them also host their own events and activities, so please check them out!

+* **Würfelkommando**: A Gaming Club from Linz who was at the JKU Games this year [Würfelkommando](https://www.wuerfelkommando.at/#/) - if you search for partners to share your gaming passion, check them out!
+* **JKU Chess Club**: If you are into chess, check out the [JKU Chess Club](https://discord.gg/q2aHA7gPp3) and visit their regular meetups!
+* **Game Dev Linz**: At this JKU Games, some Game Developers gave you a chance to try their current projects - if you are interested in game development, you can join the [Game Dev Linz](https://www.meetup.com/gamedev-linz/) meetups!
+* **Game Store Linz**: If you enjoyed our MTG events, make sure to check out the [Game Store](https://magic-linz.at/) for more regular tournaments!
+* **TCG Steyr**: In the past, our TableTop Games were organized with [TCG Steyr](https://www.mtg-steyr.at/) - if you are into Warhammer, MTG, Pen and Paper etc., check them out!